 In 2014, Mr. Garre was elected to both the American Law Institute and the American Academy of Appellate Lawyers.
 In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
 In 2011, his successful representation in Christian Legal Society v.
 Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report.”
 In 2010, he was named “Appellate Lawyer of the Week” by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
-In addition, his successful certiorari petition in Maples v.
-Thomas was named by the National Law Journal as its “Brief of the Week.”
+In addition, the National Law Journal named his successful certiorari petition in Maples v.
+Thomas as its “Brief of the Week.”

 Mr. Garre also has received numerous awards for his public service, including the Attorney General's Medallion for his service as Solicitor General.
 He is a recipient of the Attorney General's Distinguished Service Award, the Attorney General's Award for Excellence in Furthering Interests of US National Security, and additional honors from the Department of Justice for his work on important civil litigation matters.
 In addition, he received the Navy's Distinguished Public Service Award — the Navy's highest civilian honor — for his winning argument in Winter v.
 NRDC, which secured a major Supreme Court victory for the Navy and its ability to conduct critical naval exercises.